|

 complex cognitive robots and other autonomous machines.
 In collaboration

-ever conference on “ Can a Machine be Conscious,” which
+ever conference on Machine Consciousness which

 was held at the Banbury Center of Cold Spring Harbor Laboratory